bayuagpr/git-markdown-diff/README.md

 So GitHub/GitLab/Bitbucket diff views works for you?
 Well good for you!
 But sometimes those remote git providers might be not your remote git provider and/or your diff view from your remote git providers might be not so friendly moreover if you have to review big changes (at least for your eyes).
 This tool simply offers an alternative that lets you:

-- Generate clean, readable diffs when your remote git provider diff views are unavailable or unfriendly
+- Generate clean, readable diffs when GitHub/GitLab/Bitbucket or any other git provider diff views are unavailable or hard to use
-- Work completely offline - only needs internet access when comparing remote branches
+- Work offline - only requires internet for comparing remote branches
-- Export diffs as markdown to attach to tickets, docs, or discussions
+- Export diffs as markdown files to:
+  - Attach to tickets and documentation
-- Share diffs with AI/LLM tools (ChatGPT, Claude, Copilot, etc.) to streamline code review, get suggestions, and catch potential issues
+  - Share with AI tools (ChatGPT, Claude, etc.) for code review assistance
-- Automatically filter out noise like lockfiles and build artifacts
-- Create permanent documentation snapshots of important changes
+  - Create permanent snapshots of important changes
-- Share diffs easily with any stakeholders
+  - Share easily with stakeholders
+- Smart filtering of noise like lockfiles and build artifacts
+- Editor-agnostic - works with any tool that supports markdown
-- Use your IDE/editor's search and navigation features to analyze the generated diffs:
+- Leverage your IDE's features to analyze diffs:
-  - Search across all diff files to find specific changes
+  - Full-text search across all changes
-  - Use "Find in Files" to locate impacted code patterns
+  - "Find in Files" for code patterns
-  - Leverage file tree navigation to browse changes by directory
+  - File tree navigation by directory
-  - Take advantage of markdown preview to view formatted diffs
+  - Markdown preview for formatted diffs
-  - Use split view to compare original and modified code side by side
+  - Side-by-side diff comparison
-  - Bookmark key changes for later review
+  - Bookmarking for later review

 ## Features